 W-8BEN Form

 The W-8BEN form shows you’re not a US person.
 It cuts withholding tax on interest from 30% to 10%.
 File it when opening your account and every 3 years after.
+Se how to file Form W-8BEN as a foreign individual.

 Foreign Bank Account Report (FBAR)